 Additionally, drivers who fail to provide proof of insurance documentation when requested by law enforcement may get their driver’s license suspended for up to three years.
-In some cases, drivers who get their license suspended must purchase SR-22 insurance to get it back, which proves they carry the state’s minimum required insurance coverage.
+In some cases, drivers who get their license suspended must file an SR-22 to get it back, which proves they carry the state’s minimum required insurance coverage.

 The penalty for driving without insurance in Florida varies depending on the circumstances.
 If you are caught driving without insurance, you will receive a letter from the DMV with further instructions on how to clear suspensions, pay fines and whether you need to file an SR-22.

 No-fault car insurance offers valuable protection, but it leaves significant gaps in coverage.
 Most drivers in Florida benefit from adding extra coverage to their car insurance policy.
 Here are some of the additional auto insurance coverage options available in Florida:

 - Bodily injury liability (BI): Bodily injury liability coverage is optional in Florida but highly recommended by most insurance experts.
 If you are at fault in the accident, bodily injury will pay any medical bills for the people in the vehicle you hit after PIP limits are exhausted, up to the bodily injury limit you carry.
 This is important if injuries to people in the other car are not fully covered by that driver’s PIP insurance, or if you cause injuries to a pedestrian or bicyclist who does not have auto insurance because they do not own a vehicle.